saydunnesa-shirin/PostOffice/Docs/README.md

 ## Data Store
 MsSqllocaldb was used for storing data and entity framework core for CRUD operation.
 All the entities are added to (PostOffice.Repository/Entities) folder.
 A class called "DataContext" was used for db interaction.

+We should install the dotnet ef tool on our machine:
+    >> dotnet tool install --global dotnet-ef
+Now we should be able to run our dotnet ef commands successfully.

 In PostOffice.API has the appsettings.json file, which contains db connection information.
 DB Migration command:

-    >> dotnet tool install --global dotnet-ef
     >> dotnet ef migrations add InitialCreate --project .\PostOffice\PostOffice.Api.csproj
     >> dotnet ef database update --project .\PostOffice\PostOffice.Api.csproj